zihanchen/CS-246notes/lecture4.md

 ```

 ##Example 3
-Pint all words in global directionary that start with e and consist of 5 charactres.
+Print all words in global directionary that start with e and consist of 5 charactres.
 ```bash
 $> egrep "^e....$"
 ```